Mein Kampf: Finland

+Pseudonymous Thomas Dalton, suspected of being a researcher in University of Helsinki has also republished Mein Kampf in the 2020s.

 France

 In 1934, the French government unofficially sponsored the publication of an unauthorized translation.
 It was meant as a warning and included a critical introduction by Marshal Lyautey ("Every Frenchman must read this book").
 It was published by far-right publisher Fernand Sorlot in an agreement with the activists of LICRA who bought 5,000 copies to be offered to "influential people"; however, most of them treated the book as a casual gift and did not read it.
 The Nazi regime unsuccessfully tried to have it forbidden.
 Hitler, as the author, and Eher-Verlag, his German publisher, had to sue for copyright infringement in the Commercial Court of France.
 Hitler's lawsuit succeeded in having all copies seized, the print broken up, and having an injunction against booksellers offering any copies.
 However, a large quantity of books had already been shipped and stayed available undercover by Sorlot.